AIPH: Relationships

 AIPH maintains relations with other organisations in the field, including the Community Plant Variety Office (CPVO) of the EU and Ciopora, the International Association of Plants Breeders.
-In line with the International Union for the Protection of New Varieties of Plants (UPOV) – convention 1991, AIPH lobbies to maintain the rights of growers and to resist legislation that would reduce innovation in the sector.
+In line with the International Union for the Protection of New Varieties of Plants (UPOV) – convention since 1991, AIPH lobbies to maintain the rights of growers and to resist legislation that would reduce innovation in the sector.